abideenml/llama3.cuda/README.md

 2024-07-31
 ----------
-Integrated all the kernels and components into llama3_forward and llama3_backward, successfully combining the individual elements into a cohesive system.
+integrated all the kernels and components into llama3_forward and llama3_backward.

 2024-07-18
 ----------
-Completed the implementation of attention_forward_gqa and attention_backward_gqa, ensuring the system could efficiently manage grouped query attention.
+completed the implementation of attention_forward_gqa and attention_backward_gqa.

 2024-07-13
 ----------
-Implemented the repeat_interleave function and delved into the intricacies of attention_forward_gqa.
+implemented the repeat_interleave function used in gqa.

 2024-07-08
 ----------
-Implemented the precompute-cis-kernel, gaining a deep understanding of RoPE (Rotary Position Embedding).
+implemented the precompute-cis-kernel of RoPE(Rotary Position Embedding).

 2024-07-02
 ----------
-Successfully implemented swiGLU (the feed-forward network) after a thorough study.
+implemented swiGLU.
 Utilized four custom kernels to achieve the following:
 - matmul_forward for xW.
 - matmul_forward for xV.